-In the second to last mission, Carl will mock Big Smoke for wearing body armor, even though any self-respecting player probably came into the place wearing some, not to mention the fact that there's an armor pickup in the room.
+In the last mission, Carl will mock Big Smoke for wearing body armor, even though any self-respecting player probably came into the place wearing some, not to mention the fact that there's an armor pickup in the room.

 Gang Bangers: The Groves, the Ballas and the Varrios Los Aztecas.

 Gayngster: OG Loc.
 You first encounter him fresh off the prison, and he wants to kill his prison boyfriend for spreading rumors about their tryst, though of course he's in complete denial.
 Instead, you end up killing the boyfriend.
 OG Loc later does a radio interview where he stresses his macho-ness.
 Of course, it was a "prison thing".

 Gotta Catch 'Em All: Gang tags in Los Santos, pictures in San Fierro, horseshoes in Las Venturas, oysters everywhere on the map.
 Getting the tags make weapons appear in the Johnson house and give Grove Street members stronger weapons, pictures give you free weapons at the Doherty garage, oysters give you sex appeal and infinite swim if you find them all, and horseshoes rig the casino games in your favor and give you free weapons at the Four Dragons Casino.
 There's a reason why all that stuff is listed in Guide Dang It below...